Wellington Raukaraka Scholarship (School-leaver scholarships for leadership)

 - The equivalent for Cambridge International Examinations (CIE) is a score of 170 across no more than four subjects on the UCAS tariff.

 - The equivalent for International Baccalaureate (IB) is a predicted grade of 31 (which will need to be confirmed in January once IB results are available).
-Some conditions apply—see regulation 10.
 Credits must be gained in Year 12; credits gained in Year 13 cannot be included (except for IB students).

-- All offers of the Scholarship will be conditional upon the recipient gaining NCEA Level 3 with at least 25 credits at Merit or Excellence (or equivalent in another qualification), University Entrance and admission to their degree programme.
+- All offers of the Scholarship will be conditional upon the recipient being fully engaged in year 13 and gaining NCEA Level 3 with at least 25 credits at Merit or Excellence (or equivalent in another qualification), University Entrance and admission to their degree programme.
 (NOTE: equivalent for CIE is 240 points on UCAS tariff, from Year 13, or 3 C grades at A level).

-- Applicants who wish to enrol at Victoria University of Wellington in the year following application directly from Year 12 may not apply for the Scholarship unless they will meet all the normal conditions of the scholarship by the end of their Year 12 year (see regulation 7 in particular).
+- Applicants who wish to enrol at the University in the year following application directly from Year 12 may not apply for the Scholarship unless they will meet all the normal conditions of the scholarship by the end of their Year 12 year (see regulation 7 in particular).

 - Applicants who go on an official student school exchange for a minimum of six months instead of completing Year 13 may apply for the Scholarship.
 These applicants will also need to gain admission through Discretionary Entrance.